-The Association had 11 properties in Other Property Owned at the beginning of 2014.
-During 2014, the Association acquired nine other properties from various counties in north Alabama.
-The Association also disposed of 15 properties during 2014 resulting in a net gain of \$696,812.
-At December 31, 2014, the Association held five properties with a carrying value of \$1,502,644, net of allowance, which consisted of approximately 488 acres of land.
+The Association had five properties in Other Property Owned at the beginning of 2015.
+During 2015, the Association acquired five other properties from various counties in north Alabama.
+The Association disposed of four properties and two partial tracts of property during 2015 resulting in a net loss of \$156,531.
+At December 31, 2015, the Association held six properties with a carrying value of \$1,453,743, net of allowance, which consisted of approximately 188.0 acres of land.

 Counterparty risk is continually monitored by management of the Association.
 The Association's primary counterparty risk comes from the poultry integrators with which its borrowers are associated and participation loans.
-Because the Association's portfolio has approximately a 49.8 percent concentration in poultry, it mitigates inherent risks in poultry and the integrators by heavy utilization of government guarantees.
-Also, the Association's lending territory has multiple integrators which would minimize the risk of counterparty failure or lack of performance.
+Because the Association's portfolio has approximately a 49.6 percent concentration in poultry, it mitigates inherent risks in poultry and the integrators by heavy utilization of government guarantees.
+Also, the Association's lending territory has multiple integrators, which would minimize the risk of counterparty failure or lack of performance.
 Management analyzes the financial position and performance of these integrators by regularly gathering updated financials and other reports that are made available to the public.
 The Association, in the normal course of business, has participation loans with other farm credit associations and farm credit banks.